 Votes Required to Approve Matters Presented at the Annual Meeting

 Our directors are elected by a plurality of the votes properly cast at the Annual Meeting.
-Approval of Proposals Two, Four and Six requires a majority of the votes properly cast at the Annual Meeting.
-Approval of Proposal Three requires the majority of the outstanding shares of common stock.
-For Proposal Five, the frequency that receives the most votes properly cast at the Annual Meeting will be the frequency approved by our stockholders.
+Approval of Proposal Two and Proposal Three require a majority of the votes properly cast at the Annual Meeting.

 Broker Non-Votes